Diana's "I STORY"

 As I began to truly understand the Covey principles, I realized that I was the individual that had to be changed and here were the tools available to me.
 Life at McDonald’s was very fast-paced, always changing, and filled with new challenges.
 It’s a terrific company, but to individuals like me - high achievers - it was consuming.

 As I sat through my first class, I was inspired to not only change my ways, but to learn and apply better "life guiding principles" at a level where I felt comfortable teaching these needed concepts/principles to others.
 I made a commitment to myself, and verbally to others, that I would not teach the class until I felt I was truly living the concepts and principles.
 It took me a year to be able to apply the concepts at a high enough level to feel credible teaching them.
 I truly believe applying the principles is a never-ending journey – you can always take it a step further and continuously improve.
 As I tell others, there are some areas I am still striving to improve on my personal application.

 By applying the “First Things First” concepts, I can confidently say I am living a far more balanced life.
-I am happier, healthier, and more effective than the person I was 18 years ago – a person trying to squeeze her family into her life.
-I have identified my own “first things” and my activities are tied into my personal Mission and principles.
+I am happier, healthier, and more effective than the person I was 20 years ago – a person trying to squeeze her family into her life.
+I have identified my top priorities and my activities are tied into my personal Mission and principles.
 I faithfully use a planning process weekly – first, by re-reading my Mission, then by reviewing my Game Plan and identifying or reviewing my large rocks, and planning out the week.
 Throughout the week, I strive to stay true to my plan by implementing it with integrity, reviewing and evaluating the past week, and learning from any “mistakes.”

 Many people believe you have to live through experiences personally before you can “buy into” the need for changed behaviors.
 I share my personal “I Story” in the hope that you may learn from my experiences, and not have to go through a stressful “wake-up call” yourself.